Addison Richards: Return to the stage

 For the summer of 1962, Richards joined the summer stock cast at Denver's Elitch Theatre and appeared in shows including Auntie Mame and The Best Man.

 Personal life and death

-Richards met Vivian Eccles in late 1929, marrying a year later and later had one child, daughter Ann.
+Richards met Vivian Eccles, daughter of businessman David Eccles, in late 1929, marrying a year later and later had one child, daughter Ann.

 Richards died of a heart attack.
 His interment is at Oak Park Cemetery in Claremont, California.
 A news story in the March 26, 1964 issue of the Santa Cruz Sentinel reported that services were held at Forest Lawn Memorial Park.